Food vendors

 Food Safety and hygiene requirements

 Food business must ensure their food handling staff have the adequate skills and knowledge to undertake work in a safe environment to prevent food poisoning outbreaks.
-This is a requirement under the Food Safety Standard 3.2.2.
+This is a requirement under the Food Safety Standard 3.2.2

-This includes knowledge on:
+This includes knowledge and skills on:

 - correct hand washing and drying practices